 What happened to you between October 2018 and October 2019 was a flurry of emergency room visits, hospital stays, surgeries, rehabilitation visits, at-home care, chemo treatments and such.
 Me, my brother Michael, my sister Casandra and our Dad Jonie B., would visit you in New Jersey as often as we could and once there, try and make it the best day it could possibly be.

-Here is one of our earlier visits when you were in the Rehab Center of the VA Medical Center in Lyons, NJ.
+Here is one of our earlier visits with you when you were in the Rehab Center of the VA Medical Center in Lyons, New Jersey

 We also supplemented those in-person visits to New Jersey over all of those months with weekly family calls so that we could all stay connected.
 You’ll be happy to hear that we decided those family calls should not go away but continue, as they truly help us all cope.